arunnura123/Data_centric_AI/README.md

            way to modify data distribution in several cases

          - Clip First and then Scale
-                Scaling image by scale factor results in overflow ( 255 ) resulting in poor Augmentation .
+                Scaling image by scale factor results in overflow ( 255 ) resulting in poor Augmentation.
+Instead Clip by threshold or value and then scale by
-	   Instead Clip by threshold or value and then scale by [255/threshold]  as scale factor increases magnitude of low
+	   [255/threshold]  as scale factor increases magnitude of low